AtmanActive/remote-studio-remote-band/README.md

-# remote-studio-remote-band
+# Remote Studio (Remote Band)

-Links and know-how on how to do online music collaboration
+Links and know-how on how to do online music collaboration in 2024.